ministryofjustice/security-guidance/docs/index.md

 ## Taxonomy

-MoJ has developed their cyber and technical security taxonomy as follows:
+MOJ has developed their cyber and technical security taxonomy as follows:

 |Level 1|Level 2|
 |-------|-------|